Achieving & Maintaining Optimum Cardiovascular Health

 These conditions often require patients to make changes to their lifestyle, including exercise, diet and stress management, all of which may be unfamiliar and even confusing.

 The cardiac rehabilitation team at Princeton Medical Center is committed to helping patients achieve optimal cardiovascular function.
 In fact, our commitment to patient satisfaction is evidenced by consistently high scores on patient satisfaction surveys conducted by Press Ganey, the healthcare industry's leading performance measurement and improvement firm.

 How the Program Works

-Upon admission to the program, a cardiac rehabilitation nurse will conduct an initial interview to carefully evaluate each patient's exercise and educational needs.
+Upon admission to the program, a nurse with specialized training in cardiac rehabilitation nurse will conduct an initial interview to carefully evaluate each patient's exercise and educational needs.
 Then an individually designed, medically supervised exercise and education program will be developed just for you.

-Exercise sessions are conducted in our well-equipped rehabilitation center, where you will utilize a variety of equipment including treadmills, stationary bikes and free weights to gradually build strength and stamina.
+Exercise sessions will be conducted in our rehabilitation center at PMC.
+You will use a variety of equipment, including treadmills, stationary bikes and free weights to gradually build strength and stamina.
 Every session is EKG-monitored.
 Your primary care physician and cardiologist will be kept well informed of your progress.

 Monitored cardiac rehabilitation may last up to 12 weeks.
 You will exercise three days per week for approximately one hour.
 Your progress is assessed throughout the program and is modified based on your personal medical needs, physical abilities and your physician's recommendations.